-79. Most HEPs have someone responsible for advising on disability matters in support of students.
+83. Most HEPs have someone responsible for advising on disability matters in support of students.
 The job title varies (for example they could be Disability officers or disability coordinators as well as advisers) but they are expected to play an important role in the DSA process.
 Those working in disability services will have the best understanding of their disabled student body and have a key role in ensuring support is delivered effectively.
 If requested to assist a student with arranging their DSA needs assessment, it is essential that they liaise with SFW before making any arrangements, primarily to ensure the student is an eligible student under the Regulations.
 It is essential that the disability adviser does not advise the student to purchase equipment or services on the assumption that funding through DSA will be made available.
-Disability advisers understand the institutional environment and will have access to academic teaching staff and to detailed course information to help study needs assessors to identify appropriate recommendations for support.
+Disability advisers understand the institutional environment and will have access to academic teaching staff and to detailed course information.
 Disability advisers have an important role in the DSA process by offering advice on the support available, supporting students with their DSA applications, ensuring that the support recommended in the NAR is in place and working with Accommodation Services, Social Services, SFW and academic departments.

-80. HEP Disability advisers will also have an up-to-date knowledge of the level and type of support already offered by the HEP as reasonable adjustments under the Equality Act, or more generally as part of the HEP's support for disabled students or students in general.
+- 84. Disability advisers will also have an up-to-date knowledge of the level and type of support already offered by the provider as reasonable adjustments under the Equality Act, or more generally as part of the HEP's support for disabled students or students in general.
 Some trained disability advisers may also carry out DSA needs assessments.
-However, it is the view of the Welsh Ministers that it would not be appropriate for a disability adviser to carry out the DSA needs assessment of students for whom they are responsible.

-81. DSA NARs will contain information about the student's disability, mental health condition or specific learning difficulty, which is classed as sensitive personal data under section 2 of the Data Protection Act 1998.
-Those releasing disability related data about the student to a third party must obtain written consent from the student.
-During the DSA needs assessment, assessors are requested to explain the role of the "disability adviser" and, once with the student's consent, a copy of the report should be sent by the assessment centre to the disability adviser and SFW.
-It helps study needs assessors if they are then provided with a copy of the student's SFW letter which sets out the agreed DSA support; this is subject to the student giving their consent to SFW to share a copy of their letter back to the needs assessor.
+However, it is the view of the Welsh Ministers that it would not be appropriate for a disability adviser to carry out the DSA needs assessment of students for whom they are responsible. - 85.
+DSA NARs will contain information about the student's disability, mental health condition or specific learning difficulty, which is classed as sensitive personal data under section 2 of the Data Protection Act 1998.
+The written consent of the student should always be obtained before releasing the DSA NAR or any other disability-related information to a third party.
+During the DSA needs assessment, assessors are requested to explain the role of the "disability adviser" and, once agreed, a copy of the report should be sent by the assessment centre to the disability adviser and SFW.
+It would also help assessors if they are then provided with a copy of the SFW letter to the student which sets out the agreed DSA support.
+This is subject to the student giving their consent.
 This information would make assessors aware of any recommendations which have fallen outside the scope of the Regulations and reduce the likelihood of similar inappropriate recommendations in the future.
-The DSA application for AY 23/24 asks students to give their consent to the release of information about their DSA to third parties such as disability advisers and DSA assessors.
+The DSA application for AY 22/23 asks students to give their consent to the release of information about their DSA to third parties such as disability advisers and DSA assessors.